icopy-site/awesome/docs/awesome/awesome-stock-resources.md

 * [All The Free Stock](http://allthefreestock.com) - One stop resource for free stock images, videos, sounds and more.
 * [Avopix](https://avopix.com) - More than 15 000 absolutely free stock photos and vectors.
 * [Libre Stock](http://librestock.com/) - Search engine for stock photo websites.
-* [Stock Up](https://www.sitebuilderreport.com/stock-up) - Searching 9,301 (https://github.com/neutraltone/awesome-stock-resources/blob/master/and counting) free stock photos across 25 websites.
+* [Stock Up](https://www.sitebuilderreport.com/stock-up) - Searching 9,301 (and counting) free stock photos across 25 websites.
 * [The Stocks](http://thestocks.im/) - The best royalty free stock photos in one place.

 ## HTML Templates